rlivingsus/misc/AllBooks.md

 - Sarnicola, Thomas: No Kings, No Kooks
 - Sato, Yuya: Dendera
 - Saulter, Stephanie: EVOLUTION 1)Gemsigns
-- Scalzi, John: Kaiju preservation society; Lock In; Head On
+- Scalzi, John: Kaiju preservation society; Lock In; Head On; The Dispatcher; Murder by Other Means; Travel by Bullet
 - Scharre, Paul: Army of None
 - Schlender, Brent and Rick Tetzeli: Becoming Steve Jobs: The Evolution of a Reckless Upstart into a Visionary Leader
 - Schreier, Jason: Blood, Sweat, and Pixels